sbcinnovation/squoosh-cli/README.md

    bun run dev
    ```

-### Build info

-**Important:** Always delete `.tmp` and `build` before doing a prod build, and
-delete `.tmp` if you're experiencing weird bugs during development.
-It appears
-to occasionally get corrupted by some process duplication.

 # Contributing

 Squoosh is an open-source project that appreciates all community involvement.
 To contribute to the project, follow the [contribute guide](/CONTRIBUTING.md).